ifremer-bioinformatics/samba/docs/usage.md

 ### `--extract_db`

-Set to true to extract specific region from reference database (default = false).
+Set to true to extract marker specific region (using the sequencing primers) from reference database (default = false).

 ### `--seqs_db`